Arianee/docs/docs/livedemo.md

 ## Create a custom certificate with a verified identity

-This demo initializes the environment and creates a custom certificate based on this <a href="https://cert.arianee.org/cert/sampleCert.json" target="_blank">json file</a> but with a custom title
+This demo initializes the environment and creates a custom certificate based on this <a href="https://cert.arianee.org/cert/sampleCert.json" target="_blank">JSON file</a> but with a custom title

 The issuer is a verified wallet, so the authenticity of the issuer is verified and the certificate is genuine (but on testnet !).